letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_DB.md

 Explanation of the Flow:

-•	MC Protocol Node (mcprotocol in):
+•	MC Protocol Node (mcprotocol in):<br>
-•	This node connects to the MELSEC PLC and reads data from address D0.
+  •	This node connects to the MELSEC PLC and reads data from address D0.<br>
-	•	Configuration for connection (host, port, protocol) should match your PLC settings.
+  •	Configuration for connection (host, port, protocol) should match your PLC settings.<br>

-	•	Debug Node (debug - PLC Data):
+•	Debug Node (debug - PLC Data):<br>
-	•	Used to display the incoming data from the PLC for debugging purposes.
+	  •	Used to display the incoming data from the PLC for debugging purposes.<br>

-	•	Function Node (function - Format Data):
+•	Function Node (function - Format Data):<br>
-	•	Formats the incoming PLC data into an SQL INSERT statement.
+	  •	Formats the incoming PLC data into an SQL INSERT statement.<br>

-	•	Debug Node (debug - SQL Query):
+•	Debug Node (debug - SQL Query):<br>
-	•	Displays the formatted SQL query to verify its correctness before insertion into the database.
+	  •	Displays the formatted SQL query to verify its correctness before insertion into the database.<br>

-	•	MySQL Node (mysql):
+•	MySQL Node (mysql):<br>
-	•	Executes the SQL query to insert data into the MySQL table.
+	  •	Executes the SQL query to insert data into the MySQL table.<br>
 	  •	Configured with your MySQL connection details.

-	•	Debug Node (debug - MySQL Response):
+•	Debug Node (debug - MySQL Response):<br>
   	•	Displays the response from the MySQL database to verify if the data was inserted successfully.

 Setting Up the Flow:

 1. Configure the PLC connection: Update the IP address and port in the mcprotocol-connection configuration.

 2. Configure the MySQL connection: Update the host, port, and database name in the MySQLdatabase configuration.

 3. Deploy the flow: Once all nodes are configured, deploy the flow to start collecting and storing data.

 This setup will help you collect data from a MELSEC PLC and store it in a MySQL database while allowing you to debug the data at various stages of the flow.